 Storytelling in board games: the courage to tell a story!

-In the board game Discover: To Undiscovered Lands by Asmodee Every single game should be unique.
-Sometimes the plot takes players through snow-capped mountains, sometimes through green valleys.
+In the board game Discover: To Undiscovered Lands of Asmodee, every single game should be unique.
+Sometimes the action takes the player through snow-capped mountains, sometimes through green valleys.
 (Photo: André Volkmann)

 In the course of a game, the story unfolds step by step, which is driven by the fulfillment of quest objectives.
 The longer players can ensure their survival, the more likely it is to successfully complete a scenario.